-Online company review site Glassdor has become the bane of existence for many businesses, who often see their Glassdoor pages inundated with negative reviews and ratings from ex-employees.
+Online company review site Glassdoor has become the bane of existence for many businesses, who often see their Glassdoor pages inundated with negative reviews and ratings from ex-employees.
 These individuals can use this platform to share what it was like to work for your business and highlight other grievances about you, your managerial staff, and even your business structure.
 And though Glassdoor requires its reviewers to create accounts before posting, your ex-employees’ comments will appear on your business’ page anonymously.
 This makes it easy for disgruntled former employees to attack your business.
-Enough of these bad comments can do some real damage on your reputation.
+Enough of these bad comments can do some real damage to your reputation.

 Slamming you on social media